margomerritt/Data-Knights/README.md

 ### Presentation for Segment 1

-Topic: Movie Productions
+Topic: Movie Productions and Oscar Awards

 Reason for topic choice: Topic was chosen to explore the process of how oscar winners were chosen.
+Analyzing a dataset related to movie production will help to explore the process of how Oscar winners are picked.

 Question to answer: Given the data about a new movie can we predict whether or not it will win an oscar?